Be1con/Be1con/README.md

 ### Profile

 My name is Kittanan Jamnongrit, you can call me **Mos**.
-Currently, I am working as **Marketing Technology Support** for **Innovation of Experience co., ltd., an Osotspa company**.
-Usually, I worked on documents, requirements, data, and other stuffs.
+Currently, I am working as **Business Analyst (Outsource)** for **Adi Resourcing co., ltd. for Generali (Thailand)**, with side ventures like PayList and Ensight Social.
+Usually, I worked on documents, requirements, data, and other stuffs, mostly in marketing side.
 However, sometimes, I work on coding as well.
 Most of my task is related to User Experience, data, and Frontend Design.

 For my professional profile, make sure to check out [My LinkedIn](https://www.linkedin.com/in/kittananj).
 For contact me, please do not hassitate to contact me at kittananj(at)live.com, kittananj(at)gmail.com or tweet to me [@Be1con](https://twitter.com/Be1con).